 Sapphire Radeon RX 6750 XT Nitro+ Gaming OC review: minor gains

 A monster cooler on top of RX 6750 XT.
-A match made in heaven?
+Match made in heaven or overkill?

 AMD decided to invigorate the best graphics cards by launching faster versions of existing products.
 Radeon RX 6950 XT, 6750 XT and 6650 XT improve upon their direct predecessors by upping the core clock and shifting memory speed from 16Gbps to 18Gbps.
 Not much, granted, but enough to offer high single-digit gains from hardware alone.